 Sleep-Out Garden & Lawn

 The Sleep-Out is a roomy space attached to the Moosey Garage.
 Various relatives have indeed slept in here, though at the moment the only in-house residents will be spiders and the occasional nosy cat.
 It has a tiny triangular garden underneath the window which looks out to the back lawn.
-That is if you can see through the Camellia!
+That is if you can see through the Camellias!

 Sleep-Out Cherrry Rambling Rose